 When we meet with families, we often find that they either don’t understand or can’t agree upon their needs when it comes to cremation vs. traditional burial.
 It is important to educate yourself on the pro’s and con’s of each to make sure your needs and the needs of your loved ones are met when a method of disposition is chosen.

 Traditional burial has been the most common method of disposition for centuries.
-People tend to choose traditional because of personal preference or religious reasons.
+People tend to choose burial with a traditional funeral because of personal preference or religious reasons.
 Sometimes, burial costs can also play a role in choosing the alternative.

 Cremation is becoming increasingly popular across the country.
 There are many benefits for those that can wrap their head around the realities of this method of disposition.

 The last “Con” for those who choose cremation is an important one.
 Many of the pro’s and con’s listed above are very subjective, but across the industry, funeral professionals agree on the importance of service and a permanent resting place.
 Whether it be a funeral service, visitation, or graveside committal, all are important in their own way.

 Funeral services give opportunities for friends and family to share memories and celebrate a lost loved one’s life.
 Consult with your local funeral director to learn more about some